oftavira/briefly-documenting-docker-sp/readme.md

 <br>

-If you are in a linux machine we can install docker with snap.
+In linux we can install docker with snap.

 ```
     $ sudo apt update